A Quality Index Metric and Method for Online Self-Assessment of Autonomous Vehicles Sensory Perception: Proposed Methodology

-After generating the PQI evaluation metric, we propose a superpixel-based attention map, namely SPA-Net, to regress the results.
-The proposed SPA-Net overall architecture is shown in Figure 3 and can be separated into a pixel module and a superpixel module.
-The idea of combining superpixels and pixels is inspired by 3D point cloud analysis that combines detailed point features and coarse voxel features \cite{9157234}.
-We can extract detail but local features from pixels and coarse but general features from superpixels.
-For the pixel module, the raw input images are transformed from [\(C\times H \times W\)] to [\(C\times512\times512\)] at first, then passed through a pixel-based visual transformer (ViT) for feature extraction \cite{Dosovitskiy2021AnII}.
-For the superpixel module, input images are first segmented into superpixels.
-Then, the extracted superpixels features are fed into a superpixel-based visual transformer for feature extraction.
-After implementing the pixel and superpixel modules, the extracted features are concatenated and fused for PQI regression.
-The remaining sections illustrate the pixel module and the superpixel module.
+Since DQI generation process requires ground-truth priors and the fine-grained saliency map generation is time-consuming, we propose a neural network model to regress the DQI score, which is named as SPA-NET, as shown in Figure \ref{fig5:SPA-NET}.
+SPA-NET consists of two main modules: the pixel module and the superpixel module.
+The concept of combining superpixels and pixels is inspired by the approach used in 3D point cloud analysis, where detailed point features are combined with coarse voxel features \cite{9157234}.
+By leveraging this idea, we can extract both detailed local features from pixels and coarse but general features from superpixels.
+In the pixel module, the raw input images undergo a transformation from a shape of [\(C\times H \times W\)] to [\(C\times512\times512\)].
+Subsequently, they are fed into a pixel-based visual transformer (ViT) to extract relevant features \cite{Dosovitskiy2021AnII}.
+For the superpixel module, the input images are initially segmented into superpixels.
+The extracted superpixel features are then passed through a superpixel-based visual transformer to capture informative features.
+After implementing the pixel and superpixel modules, the extracted features are concatenated and fused together to facilitate the regression of the DQI score.
+The subsequent sections of the document provide detailed explanations of both the pixel module and the superpixel module, outlining their respective functionalities and processes.